getgrav/grav-learn/pages/2/07.api/05.developer-guide/doc.md

 **Cached aggressively, revalidated cheaply.** The bundle (and the per-field route) carry an `ETag` derived from your files' modification time and size, and Admin2 also caches the response body in `localStorage`.
 On every later load it revalidates with `If-None-Match`, so an unchanged bundle comes back as a tiny `304 Not Modified` and is served from cache — your multi‑megabyte editor field is downloaded once per release, not on every page open.
 Because the validator tracks file mtime and size, rebuilding a field during development invalidates it immediately, so you always get fresh code while iterating.

-**No rate-limit cost, bounded concurrency.** These script routes are exempt from the API's per-user rate limit (they're static assets, not actions), and Admin2 caps how many requests it runs in parallel.
-So even a page that pulls in fields from many plugins at once won't trip the limiter or flood the server with a burst of simultaneous downloads.
+**Rate limited like everything else, but cheap.** These script routes count against the API's per-user rate limit (`plugins.api.rate_limit`, 120 requests per 60 seconds by default) like any other request.
+The only path exempt by default is `/sync/`, the live collaboration polling, set by `plugins.api.rate_limit.excluded_paths`.
+In practice the scripts rarely add up: Admin2 fetches one bundle per plugin, an unchanged bundle comes back as a `304`, Admin2 caps how many requests it runs in parallel, and if it does get a `429` it backs off and retries instead of failing the field.

 > [!NOTE]
-> This pattern — discover a plugin's contributions on disk, serve them in **one** conditionally-cached bundle, and fan out the work on the client — is the recommended shape for any plugin that ships a fleet of admin-next assets (fields, and by the same token your own grouped config/bootstrap endpoints).
+> This pattern — discover a plugin's contributions on disk, serve them in **one** conditionally-cached bundle, and fan out the work on the client — is the recommended approach for any plugin that ships a fleet of admin-next assets (fields, and by the same token your own grouped config/bootstrap endpoints).
 It keeps the editor's first paint fast no matter how many plugins are installed.

 ### Web Component Contract